venmo/venmo-ios-sdk/README.md

 #### 4. Send a payment

-Sending a payment is achieved by constructing a ```VDKTransaction``` object with some basic properties.
+You can send a payment by constructing a ```VDKTransaction``` object with some basic properties.
 There is a factory method which will construct a valid, sendable payment: ```transactionWithType:amount:note:recipient:```.
 You can also modify each of the properties individually.

 This is then posted by calling the ```sendTransaction:withCompletionHandler:``` method on the shared instance of ```VenmoSDK```.